rwanyoike/tolon-browser-extension/README.md

 storage:

-This is used to persist extension's settings.
+This is used to persist the extension settings.

 ### Chromium